 Jan 2014 Update -I now have a "grower" with a license to produce cannabis located a quarter mile away.
-The problem centers on eight 1kw RF grow light ballast generators producing a form of spread spectrum emission (designator unknown) output across the radio frequency range from below 160 meters to above 40 meters.
+The problem centers on eight 1kw RF grow light ballast generators each producing a form of 120 KHz square wave output where every one have over 1000 volt pk to pk on the fundemental and being square waves they gernerate rich harmonics across the radio frequency range from below 160 meters to well above 40 meters.
 The noise interference is over S8 or S9 from a 1/4 mile away.
 Unless the consumer is familiar with electronics and has EMI experience the users will not understand the high level of noise interference.
 The FCC certification violation for RF radiators is beyond the consumer.
 Part 18, subpart 18.209(b) describes how these should appear with the FC label for approved devices.
 They are made in China under various models and names.
 They are imported and sold through many e-commerce and distribution channels but all operate with similar circuit designs.

 The FCC Rule is shown here: